MikaAK/ecto_shorts/docs/how-to/managing-associations.md

 The `CommonChanges` module in ecto_shorts simplifies working with associations in Ecto by providing intelligent functions that determine the appropriate way to handle each association.
 This reduces boilerplate code and makes your application more maintainable.

-For more information on available options, see the [Common Changes Reference](../reference/common-changes.md).
+For more information on available options, see the `EctoShorts.CommonChanges` module documentation.